nimbly-dev/school-projects/SEG31-DESPATT-SAQUILAYAN_AND_CLAMOR-MP4/README.md

   5. Updating Database of Product Table with Quantity (REQUIRED)
   6. Removing isAvailable to table and product display, and replace it with quantity
   7. Adding Quantity limit to Cart
-  8. Deducting Quantity of Product if successful order (REQUIRED)
+  8. Deducting Quantity of Product if successful order (REQUIRED.
+BUG ON PARSE, FLOATING POINT)

 0.47: